CaelenMiller/Practical-RL/README.md

 **Problems:** Massive learning curve, significant overhead, terrible documentation, throws many non-fatal errors internally, non-trivial to test/deploy model, occasional problematic issue under the hood.

-**Use If:** You need to distribute over a cluster, run multiple instances at once, need a massive level of customizability, or are a masochist
+**Use If:** You need to distribute over a cluster, run multiple instances at once, need a massive level of customizability, or are a masochist.
+Unless you know what you're doing, stay away from this

 **Libraries:** RLlib, Gymnasium, pygame (optional, needed for gridworld), pytorch or tensorflow (I use pytorch here)

 ### StableBaseline
 StableBaseline 3 is a lightweight reinforcement learning framework.
 It works great with custom environments, with little to no overhead and extremely easy testing and deployment of models.
-However, it is challenging to create a fully custom model (though some significant customization is possible, such as the usage of CNN's), and it provides less overall control compared to RLlib.
+However, it provides less overall control compared to RLlib.
 It is still possible to distribute over a cluster, but unlike with RLlib that is not the default behavior.
 If you just want to train a model on your custom environment, then this is likely the framework for you.

 This folder contains the basics for training a policy on a custom environment.